 What do you do when your monthly bills add up to more than your monthly income?
 Do you struggle to manage your money?

-Do you use money from your line of credit to cover the extra expenses?
+Maybe you use money from your line of credit to cover the extra expenses?

-Do you put the additional expenses on your credit cards?
+Perhaps you put the additional expenses on your credit cards?